lujuntuan/mifsa-yocto-build/README.md

 This is a simple project for mifsa compilation,

-first it downloads the meta-layer for yocto and the mifsa source code,
+first it downloads the meta-layer for yocto and the mifsa code,

 then it starts docker for yocto compilation.